 Cycling Apparel & Accessories:

-Thankfully, today’s cycling apparel not only keeps you cooler, it’s made of fast drying material.
-Be sure to pack some laundry detergent that’s made for technical apparel.
+Thankfully, today’s cycling apparel not only keeps you cooler, but it’s also made of fast drying material.
+Be sure to pack some laundry detergent that’s made for technical apparel or plan to buy some when you arrive.

 - bike jerseys and padded bike shorts